 The telling of individual stories takes place in a circle ('dare') which offers a step-by-step process of building on trust and respect.
 It allows participants to share the accounts of their experiences and listen to one another in an atmosphere of openness, understanding and forgiveness.
 This ‘community witnessing’, particularly for individuals who have been through traumatic experiences, helps reframe their perspective from that of ‘isolated victim’, to members of a caring community.
 These are the first steps towards healing and empowerment.

 - Reclaiming our bodies: Bodywork – breathing, meditating, stretching, relaxing, dancing.

 The stress of our daily lives is carried in our bodies.
-The process of being violated – through torture, intimidation, beatings and rape, has the effect on the ‘victim’ of becoming disconnected from their bodies.
-Simple exercises using breathing, balancing and relaxation are introduced as a means of reconnecting with our bodies and releasing tension
+The process of being violated – possibly through abuse, intimidation, beatings or rape, has the effect on the ‘victim’ of becoming disconnected from their bodies.
+Simple exercises using breathing, balancing and relaxation are introduced as a means of reconnecting with our bodies and releasing tension.

 - Reclaiming our connections with nature and ourselves: Expanding our view of ourselves - connecting with the natural system in which we live.